Home Equity Calculator: How To Calculate Your Home Equity In Canada

 What is home equity?

 Home equity refers to a homeowner’s interest in a property.
-In other words, home equity is the difference between the current market value of a home minus any outstanding mortgage.
+In other words, home equity is the difference between the current market value of a home and any outstanding mortgage balance.

 What is an LTV?